Hoaxr/MMM-HomeWizard/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

+Module to get information out of the P1 Meter (https://www.homewizard.com/p1-meter/)

 ## Using the module

 To use this module, add the following configuration block to the modules array in the `config/config.js` file: